mhaddadin1/portfolio/README.md

 ## Description

-My Portfolio website has my name, a recent photo, and has links at the footer on how to reach me through linkedin or view my github.
-When you click on my image of my project it takes you to the webpage.
+My Portfolio website has my name, a photo, and has links at the footer on how to reach me through LinkedIn or view my Github.
+When you click on my Project image it takes you to the webpage.

 ## Screenshot of portfolio

-!(./assests/portfolio screen cap.png)
+!(./assests/images/portfolio screen cap.png)

 ## Links to Application